TekyaygilFethi/DotNetDapperLinqScaffold/README.md

 You can access Dapper.Linq Github Page through here: https://github.com/tmsmith/Dapper-Extensions

-Since this repository is about Dapper scaffold, Entity Framework Code First is being used for creating a new database on PostgreSQL.
+Despite this repository is about Dapper scaffold, Entity Framework Code First is being used for creating a new database on PostgreSQL.

 # Tech Stack